-Just a few tips for making a great first impression on the in-laws, new boss or new friends.
+Let me share a few tips for making a great FIRST impression on the in-laws, your new boss or new friends.
 If you re invited to a formal affair, take a glance at the dress codes.
+A few simple etiquette rules to keep in mind and you won’t put your foot into it so to speak.

 a little DINING ETIQUETTE: